femboyfin/dbdideas/survivor_perks.md

 ## [Diversion](<https://deadbydaylight.wiki.gg/wiki/Diversion>) 📉 🗑️

 - Add **0.6 second** stun on direct impact
-  - Base stun length is identical to an enduring stun, allows for precision skill expression on an otherwise mostly playful silly perk.
+  - Enables high precision skill expression on an otherwise mostly playful silly perk.
+For reference, 0.6 seconds is the duration of an Enduring pallet stun.

 ## [Do No Harm](<https://deadbydaylight.wiki.gg/wiki/Do_No_Harm>) 📉 💡